QuantiusBenignus/BlahST/README.md

 # BlahST
 **Blah** **S**peech-to-**T**ext lets you have a bla(h)st inputing text from speech on Linux, with keyboard shortcuts and whisper.cpp.
 Fire up your microphone and perform high-quality, multilingual speech recognition offline.

-**BlahST is probably the leanest Whisper-based speech-to-text input tool for Linux, sitting on top of whisper.cpp.
-Now with the option to send audio to a whisper.cpp server for even faster [network transcription.](./API_TRANSCRIBE.md)**
+**BlahST is probably the leanest Whisper-based speech-to-text input tool for Linux, sitting on top of whisper.cpp.**

+- **Now with the option to send audio to a whisper.cpp server for even faster [network transcription.](./API_TRANSCRIBE.md)**
+- **Now able to select language and translate from the command line with the dedicated `wsiml` script"**

 Using low-resource, optimized command-line tools, spoken text input happens very fast.
 Here is a demostration video:

 https://github.com/QuantiusBenignus/cliblurt/assets/120202899/e4cd3e39-6dd3-421b-9550-4c428a5a8f0a

 ### Principle of operation
-The work is done by the *wsi* script, similar to the one in [Blurt](https://github.com/QuantiusBenignus/blurt/) - a simple GNOME extension for speech-to-text input.
+The work is done by the *wsi* (*wsiml* for multilingual users) script, similar to the one in [Blurt](https://github.com/QuantiusBenignus/blurt/) - a simple GNOME extension for speech-to-text input.
 Speech recognition is performed by whisper.cpp which must be precompiled on your Linux system or available as a [server](https://github.com/ggerganov/whisper.cpp/tree/master/examples/server) instance on your LAN or localhost.
 The idea here is to not even write an extension like Blurt.
 Just use a pair of hotkeys to start and stop recording from the microphone and send the recorded speech to whisper.cpp which dumps transcribed text into the clipboard.
 An universal approach that should work in most Linux desktop environments and distributions.

 When speech input is initiated with a hotkey, a microphone indicator appears in the top bar (at least in GNOME) and is shown for the duration of the recording (can be interupted with another hotkey).
 The disappearance of the microphone icon from the top bar indicates completion and the transcribed text can be pasted from the clipboard.
 On slower systems there may be a slight delay after the microphone icon disappears and before the text reaches the clipboard due to longer transcription time.
 On my computer, via the whisper.cpp server API, it is less than 150 ms (300 ms with local whisper.cpp) for an average paragraph of spoken text.

-For keyboard-only operation, with the standard `CTRL+V` for example, the standard clipboard will be used under X11 and Wayland (`wsi -c`), while `wsi` uses the PRIMARY sellection and text is pasted with the middle mouse button).
+For keyboard-only operation, with the standard `CTRL+V` for example, the standard clipboard will be used under X11 and Wayland (`wsi -c` or `wsiml -c`), while `wsi` (or `wsiml`) uses the PRIMARY sellection and text is pasted with the middle mouse button).
 For left-hand paste, speech recording can be relegated to hotkeys triggered with the right hand.
 For example I have setup the unused "+" and "Insert" keys on the numeric keypad.

 ---